Empowerment of Others

 - Be sure that those involved have a clear understanding of roles and responsibilities.

 - Create a favorable environment in which people are encouraged to grow their skills.
 Note the Starbuck’s statement above.
-Also consider the difference in the environment created by the CEO, discussed above in his staff meeting and the nonprofit leader with those staff who were looking for problem resolutions.
+Also consider the difference in the environment created by the CEO, discussed above in his staff meeting and the nonprofit leader whose staff were looking for problem resolutions.

 - Be sure that those being empowered have the information necessary to make decisions.
 That information may be in the form of standard procedures or performance data required to understand the situation.